Why are coal exporting terminals being considered?

 - In June 2016, the Washington Department of Natural Resources denied an aquatic land lease application

-- This project appears to be in jeopardy
+- This project appears to be in jeopardy, given that the developer has withdrawn several local permit applications

 - Millennium Bulk Terminals: